angleto/i.js/README.md

 * **Syntax highlight**
 * **Code auto-completion**
 * **Basic management** of i.js documents (from this point on I will call them 'scrapbooks'): create, delete, rename.
 * **REPL/server decoupling.** Each scrapbook has it's own JavaScript REPL attached.
 That means that when you use different scrapbooks they do not interfere.
-It also means that scrapbook evaluation environment ins separated from the actual node.js server, so no matter what happens in a REPL session the i.js core server will continue to be up and running.
+It also means that scrapbook evaluation environment is separated from the actual node.js server, so no matter what happens in a REPL session the core i.js server should be up and running.
 * **Full execution flow control.** A scrapbook is essentially a collections of small JavaScript code snippets ('cells') that can be evaluated and edited independently.
-As a user you have the full control of which cells should be executed and in what order.
+You have the full control of which cells should be executed and in what order.
 You can also edit and re-evaluate cells as you see fit, that allows one to run iterative experiments with a super-short feedback cycle.

 How about a screenshot?
 -----------------------